CUSTOMER ANALYTICS2025-12-02

 4. Share the NPS survey with respondents and the entire team

-Before revealing your NPS score to the entire team, you have to explain to them the significance of NPS to your organization.
+Before revealing your NPS score to the whole team, you need to explain the significance of NPS to your organization.

-Your teammates should understand how and why NPS matters and be aware of the significant benchmarking of your score, as well as that of your competitors.
+Your teammates should understand how and why NPS matters and be aware of the significance of benchmarking your score against your competitors'.

 So have NPS reviews with your team regularly.
 Motivate them using NPS scores.